-Planning Margin
+> Planning Margin

-The 2005-2006 Power Pool area generating capability is projected to be 80,400 MW, prior to adjusting for maintenance.
+The 2006-2007 Power Pool area generating capability is projected to be 82,000 MW, prior to adjusting for maintenance.
 In determining planning margin, one must further adjust both load and capability for a severe weather event.
-A severe weather event for the entire Power Pool area will add approximately 6,000 MW of load while at the same time reduce the capability by 7,000 MW.
-Accounting for the severe weather event yields a planning margin of approximately 15.6%.
+A severe weather event for the entire Power Pool area will add approximately 6,000 MW of load while at the same time reduce the capability by 7,000

+MW.
+The estimated operating reserve requirement is approximately 5,000 MW.
+Accounting for the severe weather event and the operating reserve yields a planning margin of approximately 8.70%.

-Transmission Assessment
+> Transmission Assessment